jasonchen736/PYTHON_Countries_Data_API/README.md

 # PROJECT DESCRIPTION

+NOTE - I've done the below with the exception of a CLI deliverable, it's converted to an API using Flask

 # Consume a REST API

 This project is meant to examine your ability to call 3rd party data services